starry9t/TopicLabel/README.md

 Or, you can set your own parameters in main.py line 50-65.

-After running successfully you will get result file as "Topic Labeling word"
+After running successfully you will get result file with content as below "Topic Labeling word"
 ![image](https://github.com/starry9t/TopicLabel/blob/master/image/word.png)
 "Topic Labeling phrase"